AaronTian-stack/QhenkiX/README.md

 ## Documentation

 This project is primarily for personal use and and will be frequently subject to large breaking changes, so there is not any documentation currently besides certain select functions.
 However I will eventually create a wiki of some sort and also explain my design choices in detail...

-## Notes

-- FXC depends on `d3dcompiler_47.dll` which is not included with this library.
-It is included with the Windows SDK.
-I will eventually bundle a specific version of the DLL with the library.

 ## License